Imt.Base C++ API V4.1.1.0

 ◆ ~EventPoolCapacityCallbackIfc()

-virtual imt::base::dff::runtime::EventPoolCapacityCallbackIfc::~EventPoolCapacityCallbackIfc ( void )
+imt::base::dff::runtime::EventPoolCapacityCallbackIfc::~EventPoolCapacityCallbackIfc ( )

 Destructor.